Framization and Deframization: Framization

 \begin{proof} Given $\mathring{w}\in \mathring{J}_{d,n}$, let's move the beads on each arc to its endpoint at left.
 For a ne-line this endpoint is on the bottom line and for a nw-line it is on the top line.
 In a vertical line move the beads to the top.
 So, $\mathring{w}$ results in this way the product $\mathring{w}= o w o'$ where $o$ and $o'$ are products of $\OO_i$, and $w\in J_n$.
 Now, $w$ has a unique normal form $T^{+}(w)$, the indices $i$ of the $\OO_i$ are uniquely defined by Proposition \ref{endpoints}, and the exponents $q_i,r_i,s_i$ count modulo $d$ the beads on each arc. \end{proof}

 \begin{example}\rm The normal form for the element in Figure \ref{Fig03}a is $\OO_2 \T_2 \T_1 \T_3 \T_2 \T_4 \OO_1^2 \OO_4$, see its diagram in Figure \ref{Fig05}.

 \end{example}

-\begin{remark} The sum $p+h+k=n$, since the numbers of up-brackets, down-bracket, ne-lines, nw-lines and vertical lines is evidently $n$.
+\begin{remark} We have $p+h+k=n$, since the numbers of up-brackets, down-bracket, ne-lines, nw-lines and vertical lines is evidently $n$.
 Therefore, for every $w$, there are $d^n$ possible choices of the exponents $q_i,r_i,s_i$.
 Thus, the cardinality of $\mathring{J}_{d,n}$ is recovered. \end{remark}

+\begin{theorem} The map extends to a monoid isomorphism $J_{d,n }\to \mathring J_{d,n}$.
+In particular, $|J_{d,n}| = d^n Cat_n$. \end{theorem} \begin{proof} Consider the monoid generated by with relations Note that \eqref{O01}-\eqref{O4} are the images via $\psi$ of the relations \eqref{J01}-\eqref{J02}, \eqref{Z2}-\eqref{Z4} defining $J_{d,n}$.
+In particular, $\psi$ extends to a monoid map $J_{d,n }\to \mathring J_{d,n}$.
+The map $\psi$ is surjective because the elements $\T_i, \OO_i$ generate $ \mathring J_{d,n}$ by Lemma \ref{Lem01}, and by observing that different normal forms are images by $\psi$ of different elements of $J_{d,n}$.
+The latter claim follows from the fact that in absence of generators $\OO_i$ the normal forms of $J_n, \mathring J_{d,n}$ coincide and that by the relations \eqref{O01}-\eqref{O4} a bead neither can be created nor can jump from a strand to another one.
+Finally, in the next Lemma \ref{Lem02} we prove that every word in the generators $\T_i$ and $\OO_i$ can be put, by using all relations (\ref{O01})--(\ref{O4}), in the normal form defined in Lemma \ref{Lem01}.
+This shows that $|J_{d,n }|\leq |\mathring J_{d,n}|$ and finishes the proof. \end{proof}